 Differences in confidence

-Self-love and self-respect are pretty similar, but not quite.
+Self-love and self-respect are pretty similar.
 The differences are pretty nuanced and don’t really matter most of the time if you get the basic concept.
 That said, it still makes for a more complete person if you know the difference.

-Self-love is pretty much accepting who you are now, but not accepting this as your final state.
+Self-love is accepting who you are now, but not accepting this as your final state.
 This comes down to how you talk to yourself.

 Self-respect is that you have enough respect for yourself as a person that you won’t keep the bad habits.

 Similar, right?
 Well, you can love yourself, but not respect yourself.
-A psychopath, for example, might love his destructive nature, but he doesn’t respect himself, because he knows it is bad for his body / social circle / etc. So as I said, that distinction is pretty minimal.
+A detrimental psychopath, for example, might love his destructive nature, but he doesn’t respect himself, because he knows it is bad for his body / social circle.
+That distinction is pretty minimal.

 Confidence, however, is built.
 Some say you have a certain internal or natural confidence, but I don’t believe that.
 You might have an act of confidence or even a perception of your confidence, but it’s imaginary.
 True confidence is only built over time.
 Through experience and achievements.